 - crave salty foods

-If you’re interested in correcting the cause of your chronic fatigue – I’ve prepared a new Fibromyalgia and Sleep program.
-This program goes into step-by-step details of what to take and what not to take for reestablishing consistent deep restorative sleep.
+If you’re interested in correcting the cause of your chronic fatigue, my Fibromyalgia and Sleep program can help.
+This program goes into step-by-step details of what to take and what not to take for re-establishing consistent deep restorative sleep.